MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 New-SmbShare @Parameters
 ```

-This command creates an SMB share named `VMSFiles` and grants Change permissions to the domain
+This command creates an SMB share named `Public` and grants Change permissions to the domain
 groups `CONTOSO\Finance Users` and `CONTOSO\HR Users`.
 Full Access permissions to the builtin
 `Administrators` group.